-In this post we are going to construct an incubator using Arduino which can self-regulate its temperature and humidity.
+In this post I will show how to construct an incubator using Arduino which can self-regulate its temperature and humidity.
 This project was suggested by Mr. Imran yousaf who is an avid reader of this website.

 Introduction